 - 1.1 This procedure establishes requirements for AECOM employees to participate in entries into, or attendance of, confined space / limited egress (CS/LE) locations. - 1.2 AECOM's clients may have specific confined space procedures and supporting documentation which shall be followed on their properties or facilities.
-Provided the client's procedures meet or exceed those of AECOM, approval shall be obtained from the Manager and the SH&E Manager to follow the client's procedures. - 1.3 This procedure applies to all AECOM Americas-based employees and operations.
+Provided the client's procedures meet or exceed those of AECOM, approval shall be obtained from the Manager and the SH&E Manager to follow the client's procedures. - 1.3 This procedure applies to all AECOM Americas-based employees and operations and any other entity and its personnel contractually required to comply with this document's content.